USA Footvolley: Pro Footvolley Tour rules

 The rules in the United States professional tour Pro Footvolley Tour are designed to make the matches faster and more aggressive.
-Some of the notable differences are: net height of 2.10 Meters; 2-pointers are awarded up to 3-times maximum per set for all shots scored with the foot when one foot goes above the head when striking the ball and the other foot is off the ground (bikes, matrix kicks, etc.) Pro Footvolley Tour airs on Root Sports, Comcast SportsNet, Time Warner SportsChannel, Bright House Networks, WapaDeportes, and CaribVision.
-Through DirecTV Pro Footvolley Tour can be seen in the entire United States and Puerto Rico.
+Some of the notable differences include net height of 2.10 meters, and 2-pointers are awarded up to 3-times maximum per set for all shots scored with the foot when one foot goes above the head when striking the ball and the other foot is off the ground (bikes, matrix kicks, etc.).
+Pro Footvolley Tour airs on Root Sports, Comcast SportsNet, Time Warner SportsChannel, Bright House Networks, WapaDeportes, and CaribVision.
+DirecTV Pro Footvolley Tour can be seen in the entire United States and Puerto Rico.

 National Championship/US Open

-The National Championship is exactly what the name implies.
-There is only 1 National Championship meet at the conclusion of each season across the country.
-The National Championships are also of the invitational meet format and offer extremely high level competition.
-Only a very small percentage of people who ever play footvolley will make it to this high a level of competition.
+The National Championship is meet at the conclusion of each season across the country.
+They are also of the invitational meet format and offer extremely high level competition.
+Only a small percentage of people who ever play footvolley will make it to this high level of competition.
 This meet is generally used to determine the US National Team for various international level meets each year, but is not used to determine the US Olympic Team.